Alex Davidson (rugby league): Salford Red Devils

 Previously he has made 3 Super League appearances for the Salford Red Devils.
 As an amateur, he played second row, but has played mainly at prop in the professional game.
 Davidson signed for Salford's Academy from amateur club Blackbrook Royals, after previously playing for Wigan St Patrick's and Westhoughton Lions.
 He has international accolades at under 16 level, after playing in a test series against France Schoolboys in 2009.
 He made his first team début for Salford in a Round 6 win over Hull Kingston Rovers in 2011's Super League XVI, on 18 March 2011, coming on for Ryan Boyle at prop in the first half.

-After a season which started with great promise, Alex played exclusively in the SL under 20s competition in which Salford City Reds topped the table at the end of the regular season.
-The demands of the, then, Head Coach and the interpretation of the contract rules led to that strong team succumbing to two successive losses and not gaining entry to the Grand Final.
-Nevertheless, a great year for Alex and his teammates.
+After a season which began positively, Alex played exclusively in the SL under 20s competition in which Salford City Reds topped the table at the end of the regular season.
+The decisions by the then head coach, along with the contract rule interpretations, coincided with the team succumbing to two successive losses and not gaining entry to the Grand Final.
+Overall, the season was successful for Alex and his teammates.

-Alex spent the early weeks of 2013 at Leigh Centurions an arrangement which didn't really suit either party.
+Alex spent the early weeks of 2013 at Leigh Centurions an arrangement which didn't suit either party.
 On returning to Salford, he had, once again, to prove his worth and eventually did so with the success of the under 20s who eventually beat Featherstone Rovers 32-20 to become Grand Final winners.

 During the latter stages of the 2013 season, circumstances forced some younger players forward and among them, Alex appeared as substitute in the Super League matches against Huddersfield Giants (away) and Leeds Rhinos (home).